Thomasan1999/number-range/README.md

 ## API
 ### min: number
 The lower bound of the range.
-It represents the minimal value of the range.
 The value itself is included in the range.
 ### max: number
 The upper bound of the range.
-It represents the maximal value of the range.
 The value itself is included in the range.

 ### constructor(min: number, max: number)
 The new keyword, lower and upper bound are required in the constructor, if one of the bounds is missing an error will be thrown.
 It is preferred to use the number type, the